A Patient's Guide to Shin Splints

 A concerning complication of shin splints is compartment syndrome.
 Compartment syndrome is a condition where pressure from muscle damage and swelling builds up inside a section, or compartment, within the body.
 There are four compartments in the lower limb.
 As the pressure builds in the compartment, the small blood vessels (called capillaries) that supply blood to the muscles in the compartment are squeezed shut.
 This happens when the pressure in the compartment is higher than the blood pressure that keeps the small blood vessels open.
 When the muscle loses its blood supply it begins to ache, like a muscle cramp.

-If the continues to rise, it can squeeze the larger blood vessels and nerves as well.
+If the pressure continues to rise, it can squeeze the larger blood vessels and nerves as well.
 Patients may feel coldness, numbness, and swelling in the lower leg and foot.
 If pressure builds up and is not treated, it can cause serious tissue damage in the leg and foot.

 What do shin splints feel like?